 The yellow courses have 10 obstacles on each including log balances, net walks, tunnel crawls and a few flying foxes, which of course were the favourite.
 The whole course is elevated just 2m from the ground.

 From the little kids yellow course we could see the bigger kids with my son's friends Dad up in the trees taking on the green, blue and red courses.
-They were able to complete the two green, two blue and one red course (up to 12m high) in just under the 2 hour allocation.
+They were able to complete the two green, two blue and one red course (up to 12m high) in just under the 2 hour allocation (note: session times are now 2.5 or 3.5 hours).

 The little ones were pretty worn out by now so they enjoyed watching the big kids finish the red course with a super long flying fox and platform drop to get back down to the ground.